-- O1 To retain and conserve original fences and gates. - O2 To reinstate traditional fences and gates on street frontages and side streets of an appropriate architectural style to existing buildings. - O3 To maintain traditional neights of fences and their elements. - O4 To ensure fences and gates for infill development respond in a contemporary manner to the relevant accepts of the historic context. - O5 To retail views towards the rear of properties from the laneways or over side fences. - O6 Teensure fences are built with regard to the topography of sloping sites. - To ensure boundary fences between allotments provide visual privacy without adversely affecting the amenity of adjoining properties in terms of views and sunlight. - O8 To retain and conserve significant sandstone walls.
+- 01 To retain and conserve original increase and gates. - O2 To reinstate traditional fences and gates on street frontages and side streets of an appropriate architectural style to existing buildings. - O3 To maintain traditional neights of fences and their elements. - O4 To ensure ferces and gates for infill development respond in a contemporary manner to the relevant aspects of the historic context. - O5 To retain views towards the rear of properties from the laneways or over side fences. - 06 To ensure fences are built with regard to the topography of sloping sites.

+To ensure boundary fences between allotments provide visual privacy without adversely affecting the amenity of adjoining properties in terms of views and sunlight.

+To retain and conserve significant sandstone walls.